ElektraInitiative/libelektra/src/bindings/rust/README.md

 ## Example

+Note that your dynamic linker must be able to find `libelektra`.
+If you just compiled it, you can run `source ../scripts/run_dev_env` from the `build` directory to modify your `PATH` appropriately.

-See the `example` directory for a fully setup project, otherwise follow the steps below.
+See the `example` directory for a fully setup project.
+To run it, change directories into `build/src/bindings/rust/example/` and run `cargo run`.

-Start a new project with `cargo new elektra_rust`.
+To start with a new project, use `cargo new elektra_rust`.
 Now add the `elektra` crate to the dependencies.
 The crate is in the `src/bindings/rust` subdirectory of your `build` directory, so the exact paths depends on your system.
 Change the paths (and possibly version) appropriately and add the following dependencies to your `Cargo.toml`.

 ```toml
 [dependencies]